Riviera Finance logo

 Riviera Finance Review

-Riviera Finance operates a specialized financing division focused on working capital solutions for small to mid-sized businesses throughout Northern California, with a primary office located in San Jose.
+Riviera Finance operates a listed financing division focused on working capital solutions for small to mid-sized businesses throughout Northern California, with a primary office located in San Jose.
 The company has established itself as a regional player in the alternative business financing space, serving clients in San Jose, San Francisco, Sacramento, and surrounding areas.
 Their service model targets companies with cash flow challenges due to payment delays from customers or clients.

 The company specializes in invoice factoring and accounts receivable financing, allowing businesses to convert outstanding invoices into immediate working capital.
 Beyond core factoring services, Riviera Finance offers accounts receivable finance, freight factoring, oil and gas financing, payroll funding, and small business funding tailored to specific industries including hospitality, construction, and promotional products.
 Their application and funding process is streamlined, with clients potentially receiving payment within 24 hours of invoice submission.